frePPLe/frepple/doc/installation-guide/linux-binaries.rst

    A database needs to be created for the default database, and one for each of the what-if scenarios you want to configure.

-   A single user can be used as the owner of these database.
+   A single user is normally used as the owner of these databases.

    This step can be skipped if you want to use SQLite as the database.